 Black Nerve

-Civilized bugs in the heartlands farm a number of animals.
+The farm animals of the heartlands span a wide range.
 Most iconically, various beetles like mealworms, cincidelas, and dung beetles.
-(One could even argue the raiding behavior of early mantid settlements — seizing and eating the loyal roaches of rivals — constituted a kind of indirect farming to avoid the inconvenience of eating the noubugs you lived with.)
+One could even argue the raiding behavior of early mantid settlements — seizing and eating the loyal roaches of rivals — constituted a kind of indirect farming to avoid the inconvenience of eating the people you lived with.

 Insects aren’t the only creature noubugs can eat.
 Many farm chickens, sure, but there’s something alluring in the sheer quantity of meat from slaughtering the largest animals.
 And in the heartlands, that honor is still held by the surviving mammals.